mpbrucker/fourier_images/docs/dct.md

   \end{cases}
 \end{equation}
 $$

 The purpose of $\alpha_i$ is to make the DCT matrix orthonormal; this way, we can transpose the DCT matrix to find its inverse.
 In order to actually take the DCT of an image, we simply tak $VXV^T$, where X is the original image matrix.
 In the 2D DCT, the constant component of the data is in the top left, with frequency increasing down and to the right.

 ![The DCT of an image.](dct_img.PNG)

 We mentioned earlier that in the DCT, most of the information is concentrated in a few low frequencies.
-This can be seen in the above figure; the highest DCT coefficients (which are the brightest pixels) are in the top-left of the DCT matrix, which correspond to the low-frequency components of the DCT.
+This can be seen in the above figure; the highest DCT coefficients, which are the brightest pixels, are in the top-left of the DCT matrix, which correspond to the low-frequency components of the DCT.